anegunte/AVaishnavi-1BM20AI053-JAVA_LAB_PROGRAMS/README.md

   Pet p = new Cat();
 Experiment by: a) calling the methods in each object, b) casting objects, c) using  polymorphism, and d) using super to call super class methods.

-7. Interfaces and Inheritance:
+7.Interfaces and Inheritance:
 Your program will consist of the following classes: Shape, Circle, Square, Cube, Sphere, Cylinder, and Glome and two interfaces Area and Volume.
 Your classes may only have the class variable specified in the table below and the methods defined in the two interfaces Area and Volume.
 You will implement the methods specified in the Area and Volume interfaces and have them return the appropriate value for each shape.
 Class Shape will have a single public method called getName that returns a string.

-8. Write a Java program to perform employee payroll processing using packages.
+8.Write a Java program to perform employee payroll processing using packages.
 In the java file, Emp.java creates a package employee and creates a class Emp.
 Declare the variables name,empid, category, bpay, hra, da, npay, pf, grosspay, incometax, and allowance.
 Calculate the values in methods.
 Create another java file Emppay.java.
 Create an object e to call the methods to perform and print values.